thunderbird/mailstrom/test/load/README.md

 ### Stage Test Account to Receive Emails

-The load tests send emails to a specified email address; you must provide the stage account credentials and associated email address where the load tests will send test emails to.
+The load tests send emails to a specified email address; you must provide the stage account credentials (username and APP password) and associated email address where the load tests will send test emails to.

 **Note:**
 The tests will leave behind lots of data (i.e. mailboxes/folders/emails) so it is highly recommended you use mailstrom test accounts and not your own personal accounts!